BedrockStreaming/tech.bedrockstreaming.com/_posts/2024-08-20-js-nation-react-summit-2024.md

 At Bedrock, [we have been using Redux since 2016](https://tech.bedrockstreaming.com/2016/07/04/migrate-smoothly-flux-isomorphic-app-to-redux.html), and we continue to use it.
 So Mark's arguments will certainly confirm our choice!

 Mark is the creator of [Redux Toolkit](https://redux-toolkit.js.org/).
-He begin by detailing the pros and cons of using Redux in relation to various aspects:
+He begins by detailing the pros and cons of using Redux in relation to various aspects:

 - flux-style indirection via dispatching actions instead of direct state mutations,
 - single global centralized store,